jmmoser/node-drivers/README.md

-Exmaples can be found in the examples folder.
+Examples can be found in the examples folder.

 Current Drivers:
 - Modbus